euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 :math:`E_{n,l}` approached to an eigenvalue the components of :math:`u_{j,(n,l)}` converge for large :math:`r`.
-In the solution presented in [Ber14]_ the performance-intensive parts of the implementation rely on C functions linked to the (I)Python interface trough SClib.
+In the solution presented in [Ber14]_ the performance-intensive parts of the implementation rely on C functions linked to the IPython interface trough SClib.

 As an example of the application of the method implemented in [Ber14]_, in Fig.
 3 we show the results for the search of the first two eigenvalues and